khanhicetea/today-i-learned/php/Persistent-connection-to-MySQL.md

 I learned this case when implement a web-consumer (long-run process) to run database migration for multiples databases.

-Before fixing this, our MySQL had been crashed because of a huge opened persistent connections.
+Before fixing this, our MySQL server had been crashed because of a huge opened connections.

 Now, everything works like a charm !